6 Tips to Avoid Pomsky Scams

 5) Beware of pomsky pricing

 Price is a big indicator of potential scam.
-On average, the price of a pomsky ranges between $1,500 to $4,000 based on the quality of the puppy and breeder.
-A pomsky costing much more than $4,000 or much less than $1,500 is likely a scam.
+On average, the price of a pomsky typically ranges between $1,500 to $5,000 based on the quality of the puppy and breeder.
+A pomsky costing much less than $1,500 is likely a scam.

 According to Kim from Frozen River Pomskies “A clear indication of a scamming breeder is if it’s too good to be true.
 As of now pomsky prices are still pretty high, when you find a cheap one it’s because it’s not a real pomsky.
 You really get what you pay for.”